Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: System Model and Problem Formulation

 \subsection{Problem Formulation}

 In cross-receiver RFFI, both transmitters and receivers exhibit unique hardware-specific fingerprint characteristics, as illustrated in \eqref{obj1}.
-Receiver-specific features induce significant domain shifts, since the same transmitter's signal may exhibit different distributions when captured by different receivers.
-Specifically, for the $m$-th receiver, the collected dataset $\mathcal{D}_s^m$ inherently contains receiver-specific hardware impairment features $\mathbf{g}_m$, which interfere with transmitter identification.
+Receiver-specific features induce significant domain shifts between different receiver domains, since the same transmitter's signal may exhibit distinct distributions when captured by different receivers.
+Specifically, for the $m$-th receiver, the collected dataset $\mathcal{D}_s^m$ inherently contains receiver-specific hardware impairment features $\mathbf{g}_m$ (consistent with \eqref{obj1}), which interfere with reliable transmitter identification.

 During training, we assume that I/Q signal samples are collected from $M$ edge receiver nodes in an IoT network, with each sample originating from one of $K$ transmitters.
 The entire training dataset is defined as